Mukeshpal123/Mukeshpal123/README.md

 ## About Me 🎓

   I'm a passionate web developer focused on expanding my knowledge and skills in the world of technology.
-My current areas of expertise include Spring Boot, H2 database, MySQL, Java core, data structures and algorithms, Git/GitHub, object-oriented programming, and AWS EC2 Instance deploy.
+My current areas of expertise include Spring Boot, H2 database, MySQL, Java core, data structures and algorithms, Git/GitHub, object-oriented programming, and AWS EC2 .

-I'm dedicated to writing clean and well-structured code, following object-oriented programming principles to ensure maintainability and reusability.
-I'm continuously exploring new concepts and design patterns to enhance my development skills.

 I'm enthusiastic about learning and expanding my skill set.
 I embrace challenges and approach problem-solving with a growth mindset.
 I'm eager to take on new projects and opportunities to apply my skills in real-world scenarios.